 Cutting a Canola plant at the crown can help assess internal infection for Virulent Blackleg.

 Pressure washing equipment with 1 – 2 % bleach solution can greatly reduce risk of spreading Clubroot.
 EcoClear or HyperOx can also be effectively used.

 Yellow-Headed Spruce Sawfly

 Richardson Ground Squirrels

-The purchase of 2% Liquid Strychnine is available at the M.D.
-Shop located at 391036 RR25 Provost, Alberta.
-The Agricultural Fieldman will be available on Monday and Thursday afternoons between April 1 and August 1.
+The purchase of 2% Liquid Strychnine is available at both M.D.
+Shops located at 391036 RR25 Provost, Alberta and 45 McTavish St. Hughenden, Alberta.
+An ASB employee will be available on Tuesday mornings between April 2 and June 5.
 If purchases are required outside of these times, contact the Agricultural Fieldman to make out of office arrangements.

 4 bottles could do ½ of a 5 gallon pail of grain